Current as of March 2020 | Download print version (PDF)

 INGOs.
 An INGO is a non-governmental, not-for-profit organization, social fund, private fund, or other form of NPO established in accordance with foreign law and carrying out not-for-profit operations in Vietnam in the areas of developmental assistance provision or humanitarian aid provision.
 By law, an INGO can only carry out its activities in Vietnam in accordance with the Operation Permit granted by the People's Aid Coordination Committee (“PACCOM”), or on the basis of specific approvals granted on a case-by-case basis.
 Given that the law specifically defines INGOs as operating in developmental assistance and humanitarian aid, it is understood that INGOs operate with the purpose of providing a public benefit.

 SEs.
 An SE is an enterprise committed to addressing social or environmental issues for the public benefit within a number of years or over an indefinite term.
 It reinvests at least 51 percent of its total annual profit in the implementation of its registered social or environmental objectives.
+Most SEs in Vietnam aim to support disadvantaged people by creating jobs and providing opportunities for leadership roles.
 It is thus understood that SEs operate with the principle purpose of providing public benefit.

 As a general rule, all NPOs and SEs are limited subjects of statutory law, and as such are only permitted to carry out activities that the law specifically allows.
 In some circumstances, the law explicitly prohibits certain activities.